Ken Wilber: Wilber on science

 He has presented these as "three strands of valid knowledge" in Part III of his book The Marriage of Sense and Soul.

 What Wilber calls "broad science" would include evidence from logic, mathematics, and from the symbolic, hermeneutical, and other realms of consciousness.
 Ultimately and ideally, broad science would include the testimony of meditators and spiritual practitioners.
 Wilber's own conception of science includes both narrow science and broad science, e.g., using electroencephalogram machines and other technologies to test the experiences of meditators and other spiritual practitioners, creating what Wilber calls "integral science".

 According to Wilber's theory, narrow science trumps narrow religion, but broad science trumps narrow science.
 That is, the natural sciences provide a more inclusive, accurate account of reality than any of the particular exoteric religious traditions.
 But an integral approach that uses intersubjectivity to evaluate both religious claims and scientific claims will give a more complete account of reality than narrow science.

-Wilber has referred to Stuart Kauffman, Ilya Prigogine, Alfred North Whitehead, and others to articulate his vitalistic and teleological understanding of reality, which is deeply at odds with the modern evolutionary synthesis.
+Wilber has referred to Stuart Kauffman, Ilya Prigogine, Alfred North Whitehead, and others who also articulate his vitalistic and teleological understanding of reality, which is deeply at odds with the modern evolutionary synthesis.

-Current work
+Later work

 In 2005, at the launch of the Integral Spiritual Center, a branch of the Integral Institute, Wilber presented a 118-page rough draft summary of his two forthcoming books.
 The essay is entitled "What is Integral Spirituality?", and contains several new ideas, including Integral post-metaphysics and the Wilber-Combs lattice.
 In 2006, he published "Integral Spirituality", in which he elaborated on these ideas, as well as others such as Integral Methodological Pluralism and the developmental conveyor belt of religion.

 "Integral post-metaphysics" is the term Wilber has given to his attempts to reconstruct the world's spiritual-religious traditions in a way that accounts for the modern and post-modern criticisms of those traditions.

 The Wilber-Combs Lattice is a conceptual model of consciousness developed by Wilber and Allan Combs.
 It is a grid with sequential states of consciousness on the x axis (from left to right) and with developmental structures, or levels, of consciousness on the y axis (from bottom to top).
 This lattice illustrates how each structure of consciousness interprets experiences of different states of consciousness, including mystical states, in different ways.

-Wilber attracted a lot of controversy from 2011 to the present day by supporting Marc Gafni.
-Gafni was accused in the media of sexually assaulting a minor.
-Wilber has in fact publicly supported Gafni on his blog.
+Wilber attracted a lot of controversy from 2011 to the present day by supporting Marc Gafni, who was accused of sexually assaulting a minor, on his blog.
 A petition begun by a group of Rabbis has called for Wilber to publicly dissociate from Gafni.

-Wilber is on the advisory board of Mariana Bozesan's AQAL Capital GmbH, a Munich-based company specialising in integral Impact Investing using a model based on Wilber's Integral Theory.
+Wilber is on the advisory board of Mariana Bozesan's AQAL Capital GmbH, a Munich-based company specialising in integral impact investing using a model based on Wilber's Integral Theory.